acrolinx/clj-queue-by/README.md

 You probably want to do this on a different thread.
 Make sure to catch all exceptions to keep the thread running.
 Loop with a suitable sleep time in between or use other notification mechanisms to trigger the reading.
-This returns `nil` when no item is in the queue
+This returns `nil` when no item is in the queue.

 ## Nil

-The queue allows you to add `nil` items but you will not be able to distinguish at the receiving end if `nil` was on the queue or the queue was empty.
+The queue allows you to add `nil` items but you won't be able to distinguish at the receiving end if `nil` was in the queue or the queue was empty.

 ## Comparison with core.async

 * The `core.async` library is much more sophisticated and much more powerful.
 At the same time it is also harder to use.
-* `clj-queue-by` does not support transducers while `core.async` does.
+* `clj-queue-by` doesn't support transducers while `core.async` does.
 * The buffers in `core.async` which back the channels are surprisingly intransparent.
 You can't look into them or log when things are being dropped.
 Also, channels do not support derefing and